backand/docs/docs/scenarios/fbmessengerbot/index.md

 ```

 ### *Handle Postbacks*
-Structured messages use `postbacks` to communicate with your application when a user clicks on one of the provided enhanced objects.
+Structured messages use 'postbacks' to communicate with your application when a user clicks on one of the provided enhanced objects.
 The postback message contains the payload that was created for the button in the original Structured Message.
 Buttons on Structured Messages support both opening URLs and communicating via postbacks.

-In our webhook handler, we handle the postback by calling the function `receivedPostback()`:
+In our webhook handler, we handle the postback by calling the function 'receivedPostback()':

 ```
 ....